rigou/luksman/README.md

 * you can use a container file or a disk to store an encrypted volume
 * you can enter a passphrase interactively when creating / opening an encrypted volume, or use a key file
 * key files may conveniently reside in a removable flash drive, allowing you to take them with you when you leave your computer unattended
-* you can revoke a key file and generate a new one if you think it has been compromised
+* you can revoke a key file and generate a new one if you suspect it has been compromised
 * you can delete an encrypted volume and its key file

 These features cover 99% of the author's needs.
 If your requirements are more complex, you can still use [cryptsetup](https://wiki.archlinux.org/title/dm-crypt/Device_encryption) on the encrypted volumes created by ``luksman`` and do whatever you want.

 ## Installation
-Install the required package ``cryptsetup-bin``
+Install the required package ``cryptsetup-bin`` for LUKS and dm-crypt support
 ```console
 sudo apt update
 sudo apt install cryptsetup-bin